CiscoDevNet/netACL/README.md

 ![](images/netacl-arch-picture.jpg)
 Figure 1. netACL Architecture

 Working from the bottom up first.
-The desired end result is a nework is a router network with ACLs configured on specific interfaces.
+The desired end result is a router network with ACLs configured on specific interfaces.
 Present is a YANG model describing what values can be configured on a router and, what operational stats related to ACLs can be extracted.
 A netconf session is present from an ODL southbould plug-in and a netconf server on the routers.
 Netconf is used to convey ACL configuration parameters to the routers.
 RESTCONF APIs specific to ACL management are auto-generated from ODL based on ACL YANG models.

 Note: Not shown but present in this application is a BGP-LS session between ODL and a router configured as a BGP-LS speaker.
 The netACL uses this information to render a view of the network topology in netACL